Takitaa/ChatPanel/README.md

   <br>

-  For the records, I can create a user input with a submit button .- at least in Vue 3 😅 And I'm noticing difficulty - now that I'm working with just one file (App.vue) and the need for Component - to link/register one thing to the other, so still working on one file and not finding it so straight forward as I know it can be.🤓
+  For the records, I can create a user input with a submit button .- at least in Vue 3 😅 And I'm noticing  <ins> difficulty </ins> - now that I'm working with just one file (App.vue) and the need for Component -  📌 to link/register one thing to the other, so still working on one file and not finding it so straight forward as I know it can be.🤓

   <br>